 - Top cupcake with icing of your choice.

-For the icing, I used a vanilla buttercream because it needed to be colored green, and it tasted good combined with the hazelnut chocolate, but if you’d like more chocolatey goodness, click here for a chocolate buttercream recipe.
+For the icing, I used a vanilla frosting because it needed to be colored green, and it tasted good combined with the hazelnut chocolate, but if you’d like more chocolatey goodness, click here for a chocolate buttercream recipe.
 For the vanilla recipe I used, click on the hedgehog below:

 Making the ‘grass-like’ icing requires that your icing be quite thick.
 To figure out how thick it needs to be, just dip a spoon into the icing and pull upwards; the icing should form a peak, and stay standing.
 Using a piping tip #233 is what I used to get the ‘grass shapes’.